terrysheng/azure-content-zhtw/articles/hdinsight-analyze-flight-delay-data.md

 		# Treat all errors as terminating
 		$ErrorActionPreference = "Stop"

-		#region - HDinsight cluster variables
+		#region - HDInsight cluster variables
-		[int]$clusterSize = 1                # One data node is sufficient for this tutorial.
+		[int]$clusterSize = 1                # One data node is sufficient for this tutorial
-		[String]$location = "Central US"     # For better performance, choose a data center near you.
-		[String]$hadoopUserLogin = "admin"   # Use "admin" as the Hadoop login name [String]$hadoopUserpw = "Pass@word1" # Use "Pass@word1" as te the Hadoop login password
+		[String]$location = "Central US"     # For better performance, choose a datacenter near you [String]$hadoopUserLogin = "admin"   # Use "admin" as the Hadoop login name [String]$hadoopUserpw = "Pass@word1" # Use "Pass@word1" as the Hadoop login password

-		[Bool]$isNewCluster = $false      # Indicates whether a new HDInsight cluster is created by the script.
+		[Bool]$isNewCluster = $false      # Indicates whether a new HDInsight cluster is created by the script
-		                                  # If this variable is true, then the script can optionally delete the cluster after running the Hive and Sqoop jobs.
+		                                  # If this variable is true, then the script can optionally delete the cluster after running the Hive and Sqoop jobs

 		[Bool]$isNewStorageAccount = $false